telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-office2013-theme.md

 ## Changing Opacity

 If you need to change the opacity of the disabled elements, you can now easily do so by using the __DisabledOpacity__ property of the Office2013Palette.
-Its default values is 0.3.
+Its default value is 0.3.

 #### __[C#] Example 8: Changing the opacity__
 {{region cs-common-styling-appearance-office2013-theme-5}}